pmarreck/metadata-backup/README.md

 The backup contains empty files with the same metadata as the originals, making it space-efficient for metadata recovery scenarios.

+### Symlinks

+Symbolic links are intentionally ignored during backup and restore operations.
+This is because symlink metadata is not meaningful for backup purposes - the permissions and ownership of a symlink are ignored by the system in favor of the target file's metadata.
+When restoring metadata, we focus on the actual target files rather than the symlinks pointing to them.

 ## Installation

 1. Ensure you have the GNU core utilities installed: